karmi/elastic-observability-demo/README.md

     ls -la ./certificates

-Download the dependencies for the Go application:

-    go mod tidy
-    go mod vendor

-> NOTE: When you change the application source in `app.go`, remove the container with `docker-compose stop app && docker-compose rm --force app` and start it again with `docker-compose up app --build --force-recreate --detach`.
+> NOTE: When you change the application source in `app.py`, remove the container with `docker-compose stop app && docker-compose rm --force app` and start it again with `docker-compose up app --build --force-recreate --detach`.

 Launch the services with [Docker Compose](https://docs.docker.com/compose/):